 - The Three Stooges: In "Three Little Pigskins", Moe, Larry and Curly wear the following marks on their football uniforms, in order: H2O2, 1/2 and a question mark.
 Other Stooge shorts would reproduce this, including 'Half-Wits Holiday' where the boys are part of the 'Amalgamated Association of Morons, Local 6 7/8'.

 - The Subtle Art of Not Giving a Fuck joked about kissing your 2.5 kids goodbye (it's joking about how a Gallup poll showed 2.5 is considered the average ideal number of children in a family, and pretending that a single family could precisely match that ideal).

 - When the Discworld spin-off people were selling official Unseen Academicals football shirts, Ponder Stibbons's shirt number was given as 1.618; the Golden Ratio.

 - In The Phantom Tollbooth, Milo learns of a perfectly average family with exactly 2.58 children, among other similar quirks.
-The 0.58 child doesn't seem to be any worse for the wear, and is the only one who can drive their fractional car.
+The 0.58 child doesn't seem to be any worse for the wear, and is the only one who can drive their extra 0.3 of an automobile.

-- In The Legend of Zelda: Skyward Sword, you can find rupoors instead of rupees in some treasure chests.
+- In The Legend of Zelda: Phantom Hourglass and The Legend of Zelda: Skyward Sword, you can find rupoors instead of rupees in some treasure chests.
 As their name implies, they have a negative cash value.
 And yes, if Link opens a chest, he will always take the rupoor if there's one inside.